nowatermelon/skyrim/FAQ.md

 ---
 ### How do I add mods myself, like NSFW content?
 Bread has most of the frameworks ready, including OStim for NSFW content.
 To add animations, simply rerun Pandora.
-Use LOOT to sort any new ESPs you install.
+If you're unsure about the load order, use LOOT to sort any new ESPs you install.

 ---
 ### How do I change the dodge hotkey?